-“none”
+"none"

-“CONTACT FOR instruction”
+"contact-for-instruction"

-“INTERNALLY VISIBLE actions”
+"internally-visible-actions"

-“EXTERNALLY VISIBLE INDIRECT actions”
+"externally-visible-indirect-actions"

-“EXTERNALLY VISIBLE DIRECT actions”
+"externally-visible-direct-actions"

-As the permitted-actions statement value is a policy enumeration string, it MUST be in uppercase.
+As the permitted_actions statement value is a policy enumeration string, it MUST be lowercase.

-affected-party-notifications
+affected_party_notifications

-The affected-party-notifications statement is used to tell the recipient if they may contact parties who are affected by the threat intelligence received by the recipient.
+The affected_party_notifications statement is used to tell the recipient if they may contact parties who are affected by the information received by the recipient.

-PLEASE NOTE: Setting this Policy Statement to “MAY” does not allow the recipient to forward copies of the threat intelligence directly to the affected party, but it instead allows the recipient to contact the affected party via any means and inform them of the parts of the threat intelligence that directly affects them.
+PLEASE NOTE: Setting this Policy Statement to "may" does not allow the recipient to forward copies of the information directly to the affected party, but it instead allows the recipient to contact the affected party via any means and inform them of the parts of the information that directly affects them.

-PLEASE NOTE: The sharing restrictions set by the tlp Policy Statement can be overridden by the setting of the affected-party-notifications Policy Statement.
-As an example, the tlp Policy Statement could be set to “RED” and the affected-party-notifications Policy Statement could be set to “MAY”.
+PLEASE NOTE: The sharing restrictions set by the tlp Policy Statement can be overridden by the setting of the affected_party_notifications Policy Statement.
+As an example, the tlp Policy Statement could be set to "red" and the affected_party_notifications Policy Statement could be set to "may".
 This configuration would not allow any sharing except with any affected parties.

-The affected-party-notifications statement MUST be a JSON name/value pair.
-The affected-party-notifications statement MUST be included in an IEP.
-The affected-party-notifications statement name MUST be the JSON string “affected-party-notifications”, and it must be in lowercase.
+The affected_party_notifications statement MUST be a JSON name/value pair.
+The affected_party_notifications statement MUST be included in an IEP.
+The affected_party_notifications statement name MUST be the JSON string "affected_party_notifications", and it must be lowercase.

-The affected-party-notifications statement value MUST be set to one of the following two Policy Enumeration strings:
+The affected_party_notifications statement value MUST be set to one of the following two Policy Enumeration strings: